Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W1E6EWrAsII,520.44,538.52.md

 ### Transcript

-> there you go let's talk about Simon are the delays really his fault are the things you blame in for actually true yeah it actually is always fault all delays have been Simon's fault he even admit somebody's Twitter profile and also 100 percent of the things that I've blamed it for is also actually true
+> there you go let's talk about Simon are the delays really his fault are the things you blame in for actually true yeah it actually is always fault all delays have been Simon's fault he even admit somebody's Twitter profile and also 100 percent of the things that I've blamed it for is also actually true isn't it Simon yes see and that's actually all the time that I have for